 The President of Berea College or his or her designee will decide as early as possible before or during the work day that the College campus will be closed.

-If the decision to close the College is made before or after the regular workday, the Director of Public Relations will inform the news media of the emergency situation, who is and who is not to report for class and/or work, and, if known, the expected duration of the emergency.
-Employees should listen to radio channels WKXO (AM 1500 and FM 106.7) or WEKU (FM 88.9) or watch Lexington TV channels for official notification of an emergency closing of the campus.
+If the decision to close the College is made before or after the regular workday, the Publications and Projects Manager will inform the news media of the emergency situation, who is and who is not to report for class and/or work, and, if known, the expected duration of the emergency.
+Employees should listen to radio channels or watch Lexington TV channels for official notification of an emergency closing of the campus.
 If information is not available on these media, the employee should call the head of his or her department or division, People Services (ext.
-985-3050), Public Relations (ext.
+3050), Public Relations (ext.
 3018), or, only if none of these can be reached, a campus operator (985-3000) for appropriate information.

 If the decision to close the College is made before or after the regular workday, College faculty, staff, and student employees will also be notified through the College calling tree.
 When the decision has been made to close the College, the President’s Office will immediately activate the College calling tree as follows:

-• The President’s Office will notify the Vice Presidents, the Director of Public Relations, and the Director of People Services.
+• The President’s Office will notify the Vice Presidents, the Publications and Projects Manager, and the Director of People Services.

 • Each Vice President will contact the employee in each department and office in the Vice President’s division who has been designated in advance as the “contact person” for that department or office.